piotrrus/angular-forms/README.md

-# Angular
+# Angular Forms

-## Some ideas how to not repeat your code (keep DRY) with examples
+## Some ideas how to create forms according to some OOP rules

 A most common mistakes while creating Angular apps is:
-- Lack of component inheritance - we repeat the code.
+- Lack of OOP rules  - for example inheritance - so we repeat the code.
 - Error field messages in html part of component is a usual string.
 - Forms are separated classes, embedded into form component.

-## Lack of component inheritance
+## Lack OOP rules
-Usual components has a lot repeated code.
-It's common.
+Forms are one of most used Angular functionality.
+Often placed in other components, mixed with form class declaration.
-Why not to move code, that we use in several component to parrent component?
+According to DRY, and Single responsibility rule i prefer to divide form component into form declaration class and form component.
-Example: function providing messages (getErrorMessage) for form fields - has been moved to BaseComponent.
+Some common function for form component  has been move to Base Form Class - in this case function providing messages (getErrorMessage) for form fields.
-Now when we extend our component with the BaseComponent, and can use getErrorMessage function without repeating the code.
+Now when we extend our component with the BaseComponent, and we can use getErrorMessage function without repeating the code.

 ## Error field messages
 All form field messages used in app has been moved to one error-msg.service.